gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/example.rst

     async def main(connection, argv):

 Your code goes inside `main`.
-The first argument is a `connection` that holds the link to a running iTerm2 process.
-If `main` gets called, then the connection is established.
+The first argument is a `connection` that holds the link to a running iTerm2 process. `main` gets called only after a connection is established.
 If the connection terminates (e.g., if you quit iTerm2) then any attempt to use it will raise an exception and terminate your script.